-An email will be sent to CAHs from their State Flex Program during the week of September 11, 2023.
+An email will be sent to CAHs from their State Flex Program in late October.
 The email will include the link to the Assessment as well as resources for CAHs:

 - A pdf version of the Assessment, so CAHs can review the questions before filling it out online. - A detailed instruction document for the Assessment, with links to specific resources that may be helpful in answering questions in the Assessment.